FBoucher/AzUnzipEverything/README.md

 1. After a few second the files you uploaded will be Unzipped into the blob storage container **output-files**.

+## Run Locally & DevContainer

+You can run the Azure Function locally or in a dev Container (files provided in folder .devcontainer).
+You will need:
+- a `local.settings.json` file at the root.
+You can renamed and update local.settings.example.json or use it as template.
+- a storage account in Azure or using the emulator
+- a KeyVault with a secret `ZipPassword`.

 ## Continuous Integration (CI)

 As you can see by the status badge [![Build Status](https://dev.azure.com/cloud5mins/AzUnzipEverything/_apis/build/status/FBoucher.AzUnzipEverything?branchName=main)](https://dev.azure.com/cloud5mins/AzUnzipEverything/_build/latest?definitionId=23&branchName=main) at the top of the page this project is automatically build at every push.